aybertocarlos/aybertocarlos/README.md

-# aybertocarlos
+# aybertocarlos.com Version 2
 7-8% done or something like that.
-Rewriting it from the start because i didn't like the way it looked in the end.
+Rewriting it from scratch because i didn't like the look of it.
 Hopefully i can do something better this time.